ArkThis/AHA_ObjectWorld/raw/AHA-Features.md

 In the end, all that matters is that the right "data" can be accessed and used at the right point.

-##

 # Overview of Features

 ## May replace all embedded metadata needs.

+Probably, because Object Metadata feels like embedded.

+But even better, because noone needs to care about "which file format".
+Metadata access is the same for any format.

+For developers: No more need to go through any file-format parsing or implementation-support overhead.
+Handling Object Metadata is probably in one of the first introduction lessions of an Object-Storage support tutorial.

-Why bother to write support for yet-another-fileformat, if anyone can simply use the AHFX features?
-Any program/developer not doing so would spend way more time, while becoming less-interoperable and user-friendly over time in comparison to simply using AHFX.
+So, why bother to write support for yet-another-fileformat, if anyone can simply use the Object Storage default features?
+Any program/developer not doing so would spend way more time, while becoming less-interoperable and user-friendly over time in comparison to simply using default libraries/functionality.

+So yes, Object Metadata is "in some way" embedded.
+But now on a different level:
+The filesystem.
+Not the file format anymore.
+And that's a big difference in daily usage of any kind.

 ## Seamlessly (downwards-)compatible to file/folder naming workflows and applications.